 News

 Renal artery stenosis is a disease where the arteries responsible for transporting blood to ...
-(ACE) inhibitors work to help ...
+(ACE) inhibitors work to help stop the production or action of a naturally occurring chemical that ...

 Most of the patients, if they don't have renal artery stenosis and they are not dehydrated, a little increase in creatine does not mean we need to cut back on the ACE inhibitor dosage or stop ...